Compiled from my ten-part series at Capital Research Center

 European activist journalist Stephanie Roth likened the project to imperialist exploitation, and called Gabriel and another company “modern-day vampires.”
 For her attempts to slay her “vampires,” Roth received the $125,000 Goldman Environmental Prize from the San Francisco-based Richard & Rhoda Goldman Fund.
 Meanwhile, the village miners whom the project would have helped, lived on around $300 a month.

 But did the NGOs offer any environmentally-friendlier alternatives to Gabriel’s mining to help the villagers?
-As one foreign activist said via email:
+As one foreign activist said:

 Why should any NGO come forward with alternative projects?
 That is not the job of civil society.
 We are not a humanitarian organization, but a militant environmental NGO.
 If the whole community is in favor of the project, we simply put it on the list of our enemies.

-In June 2006, Soros vowed that OSF would use “all legal and civic means to stop” the mine, and proceeded to back the anti-mining NGOs to the tune of millions of dollars.
+In June 2006, Soros vowed that OSF would use “all legal and civic means to stop” the mine, and proceeded to back the anti-mining NGOs with his fortune.

 In addition to the 12 NGOs that originally formed SON, dozens of Romanian NGOs have sprung from them, seeking to transform Romania’s conservative, Orthodox Christian culture, by promoting socially liberal values.